matrix-org/matrix-rust-sdk/README.md

   for a step-by-step introduction.

-All other crates are effectively internal-only and only structured as crates for organisational purposes and to improve compilation times.
-Depend on them directly at your own risk.
+All other crates are effectively internal-only and only structured as crates for organizational purposes and to improve compilation times.
+Direct usage of them is discouraged.

 ## Status